bsnadh/ecommerce/README.md

-## Starter Laravel Project for Ecommerce Workshop
+## Starter Laravel Project for Ecommerce

 This repo contains a simple photo ecommerce template built with tailwind.